Faults Quotes And Sayings

 Quotes And Sayings About Faults

-Read This: Mission Quotes And Sayings
+Read This: Excellence Quotes And Sayings

 Our systems, perhaps, are nothing more than an unconscious apology for our faults, a gigantic scaffolding whose object is to hide from us our favorite sin.